micro-community/development/README.md

 - Open a [Pull Request](https://github.com/micro/development/pulls) to add a design doc where you've already got strong ideas
 - Help shape the roadmap for Micro and be a part of the microservice movement
 - Take any real time conversations to the [#development](https://micro-services.slack.com/messages/CJ544CH8W/) channel on Slack

+## Style Guide

+The coding style guide is fairly straightforward.

+- **Brevity is key** - Don't use long variable names where a comment would suffice.
+Do the minimal work.
+- **Consistency is key** - See the surrounding packages, variables and types as a guide for how you write code.
+- **Keep it simple** - Don't use complex algorithms where a for-loop would do.
+Just keep it simple.
+We'll fix perf later.